Updated constraints on sterile neutrino mixing in the OPERA experiment using a new $\nu_e$ identification method: Oscillation analysis in the 3 + 1 mixing model

 \section{Oscillation analysis in the 3 + 1 mixing model}

 In order to check the presence of a light sterile neutrino as suggested by the LSND and MiniBooNE experimental results, the 3 + 1 flavour mixing model is assumed.
-Since not only $\nu_e$ but also $\nu_\tau$ appearance searches were conducted by the OPERA collaboration \cite{opera_final_nutau}, both appearance channels have been jointly used.
+Not only $\nu_e$ but also $\nu_\tau$ appearance searches were conducted by the OPERA collaboration \cite{opera_final_nutau}.
+Since the $\nu_\tau$ flux with the parameters used in Figure 4b is expected to vary from almost 0 to 10 times larger than the 3 flavour mixing, and some parameter space allowed by only $\nu_e$ appearance analysis can be excluded, both appearance channels have been jointly used.
 The statistical analysis is based on the profile likelihood ratio by comparing the observed energy spectrum to the expectation under the 3 + 1 flavour mixing model. $\Delta m_{41}^2$ and $\sin^2 2\theta_{\mu e}$ are the parameters of interest.
 The value of $\Delta m^2_{21}$ is fixed to the PDG value \cite{review_of_pdg}, while a gaussian constraint on $\Delta m^2_{31}$ is assumed with mean and sigma also found in \cite{review_of_pdg}.
 The dependencies on the other parameters are removed by treating them as nuisance parameters.
 More details are described in \cite{opera_final_param}.

 As the result of this test statistic, the 90\% C.L. exclusion region obtained by using both the CSH and ESD methods is shown in Figure \ref{exclusion_plot}.
 The upper limit around the MiniBooNE allowed region $\Delta m^2_{41} \sim \sqev{0.3}$ has been lowered to $\sin^2 2 \theta_{\mu e} < 0.016$.